franciellevargas/OpCluster-PT/README.md

 <h2 align="left"> CITING </h2>
 <p align="justify">
 Vargas, F.A. and Pardo, T.A.S.
 (2018). <b>Aspect clustering methods for sentiment analysis</b>.
-Proceedings of the 13th International Conference on the Computational Processing of Portuguese (PROPOR) (LNAI 11122), pp. 365-374.
-September, 24-26.
+Proceedings of the 13th International Conference on the Computational Processing of Portuguese (PROPOR). pp. 365-374.
 Canela-RS/Brazil.
 </p>

 <br>